Tallinn in 1 Day

 Holy Spirit Lutheran Church

-The striking medieval Holy Spirit Luther Church boasts an exquisite Gothic façade and houses Tallinn’s oldest clock.
+The striking medieval Holy Spirit Lutheran Church houses Tallinn’s oldest clock.
 Visitors are welcome to explore the captivating interior with its beautiful stained glass windows.
-It’s a tall building in a small square which I was determined (unsuccessfully) to photograph in its entirety.
+It is a tall building in a small square which I was determined (unsuccessfully) to photograph in its entirety.

 Holy Spirit Lutheran Church